-If you are using pre-packaged kits read the instructions to your child so that she learns to follow directions, for example “first find the 10 big red blocks and then find the 4 wheels”.
+If you are using pre-packaged kits verbalize the instructions to your child so that they learn to follow directions, for example “first find the 10 big red blocks and then find the 4 wheels”.

 Lego Promotes Problem Solving

 There are many things that can go wrong when trying to build with Lego.
-My son can attest to that.
+My kids can attest to that.

 I talked to him about “staggering” the bricks so that they are all connected and stuck to one another.